hemalicodes/printf/README.md

 Handle the following conversion specifier

 7. The big print gives and the small print takes away
-Handle the following flag characters for non-custom conversion specifiers:
+Handle the following flag characters for non-custom conversion specifiers

 8. Sarcasm is lost in print
 Handle the following length modifiers for non-custom conversion specifiers: